-'Compliance Audits' against the RFAS Performance Criteria will be conducted by Zemo's appointed auditor on an annual basis (see Table 1).
+'Compliance Audits' against the RFAS Performance Criteria will be conducted by Zemo's appointed auditor on an annual basis.
 The aim of these audits will be monitoring compliance against the RFAS performance standard and will include a sample of the declarations issued to customers.
-A Compliance Audit Report will be prepared by the auditor and sent to Zemo Partnership and the RFS within ten working days of the audit.
-Zemo Partnership recommends the first compliance audit is undertaken between seven and nine months after the RFS approval document has been issued.
+A Compliance Audit Report will be prepared by the auditor and sent to Zemo and the RFS within ten working days of the audit.
+Zemo recommends the first compliance audit is undertaken between seven and nine months after the RFS approval document has been issued.